 There are nine bands of parametric equalisation available on every output.
-The behaviour of each individual band can be changed to a variety of different filter shapes, including high and low shelves, notch, and bandpass.
+The behaviour of each individual band can be changed to a variety of different filter shapes, including high and low shelves.
 Changing the filter type is achieved by pressing BYPASS to bypass the filter and then pressing ENTER during editing any particular band.
-For more details about the various types of filter available, please see page 32.
+For more details about the various types of filter available, please see page 27.